Inowłódz – St Giles’ Church

 History

 The church was erected at the turn of the 11th and 12th centuries, probably from the foundation of Prince Władysław Herman or Bolesław III Wrymouth.
 According to the tradition, St. Giles was to listen to the requests of Bolesław and contributed to the birth of the long awaited heir of the ruler.
-The church was first recorded in written sources in 1145, in the mention of the granting of the church of St. Giles by Bolesław III Wrymouth to the monastery in Trzemeszno.
+The church was first recorded in 1145, in the documents of the granting of the church of St. Giles by Bolesław III Wrymouth to the monastery in Trzemeszno (along with two villages, inns and income from transport across the Pilica River), although this deed of grant was in fact a forgery created by monks in the 13th century, probably based on older notes.

 The church was erected in an important place, at the river crossing on the route connecting Masovia and Lesser Poland regions.
 It served a parish functions for the local settlement until 1520.
-It was then that the church of St. Michael was built, and the Romanesque temple declined over time.
+It was than, that the church of St. Michael was built in the center of the town, and the Romanesque temple fell into disrepair over time.
+Church surveys from 1610 and 1712 indicated that it was still in periodic use at that time.

 In the early modern period, the state of the church of St. Giles was systematically deteriorating, especially after it was designated a warehouse by the Prussian authorities in 1793.
 In the mid-nineteenth century, the building was already abandoned, and at the end of that century it was in ruin.
 The renovation of 1912 was lost by the destructions caused by the military activities of the First World War.
 The reconstruction was carried out in the years 1936-1937 according to the design of Wilhelm Henneberg.